romejj/jekyll-now/_posts/2020-1-1-Expense-Analysis.md

     return txns
 {% endhighlight %}

+When a list of transactions is passed as an argument, the function will check if each transaction ends with either a floating-point number or the letters "CR".
+If it doesn't, it removes the last characters until either condition is satisfied.
+Furthermore, for those transactions that end with the letters "CR", the letters are removed and a negative sign is added in front.

+My source directory contains the entire 2019 statements from both DBS and UOB.
+Let's try running these functions to see if they work out fine:

 <!-- Talk about detecting where txns end -->

 <!-- Talk about the diff functions -->